DamoM73/turtle-introduction-to-python/lesson_1.md

 :emphasize-lines: 10
 ```

-After `line 10`, as the comments says, write code that will create a hexagon.
+After `line 10` write code that will create a hexagon.